Helmut Wrangel's reconquest of Jutland: Reconquest

 However, the "great source of strength that the Jutland Peninsula represented for Denmark" would not be left "undisturbed".
 In early September of 1644, before Torstensson went back to Germany, he sent a force estimated at 4,000, 5,000, or 5,600, altogether 16 regiments, under the command of Colonel Helmut Wrangel to Jutland and Holstein.
 His objective was to deprive the Danes the ability to utilize the resources in Jutland and Holstein as much as possible.

-The Danish forces in Jutland were primarily under the command of Archbishop of Bremen, Prince Fredrik, who had a force totaling 5,000 men, 3,000 infantry and 2,000 cavalry that were stationed in Holstein.
+The Danish forces in Jutland were primarily under the command of Archbishop of Bremen, Prince Fredrik, who had a force totaling 5,000 men, composing of 3,000 infantry and 2,000 cavalry that were stationed in Holstein.
 Bitter disputes prevented decisive action between Fredrik and Anders Bille on Fyn, who were supposed to co-ordinate.

 As he invaded, Wrangel swiftly retook Itzehoe, Flensburg, Haderslev, Kolding, Kiel, and Ribe, along with creating a fortified camp at Randers, from which his troops roamed the countryside.
 At Ribe, he also defeated General Buchwald.
 He also relieved Pinnenberg which was being besieged by the Danes on 4 September.
 He tried to do the same at Breitenberg, which failed.
 At Elmsporen, he annihilated 11 companies of cavalry under the command of General Ahlefeld, and stormed Krog and Stenborg.
-At Steinburger sconce, a battle took place in which the Swedish defenders sallied out and attacked to "Moorbauren" who then asked Count Penz for military support.
-Another battle took place outside of Itzehoe, where around 800 men of which 400 were dragoons and the rest Snapphane fought with Wrangel's troops, but were eventually repelled.
-In January 1645, he momentarily left to Hamburg, bringing with him reinforcements and supplies before returning to ravange Danish territories.
+At Steinburger sconce, a battle took place in which the Swedish defenders sallied out and attacked the "Moorbauren" who then asked Count Penz for military support.
+Another battle took place outside of Itzehoe, where around 800 men, of which 400 were dragoons, and the rest of the Snapphane, fought with Wrangel's troops, but were eventually repelled.
+In January 1645, he momentarily left for Hamburg, bringing with him reinforcements and supplies before returning to ravage Danish territories.